-The auto transport industry is huge in the United States.
-It is a big industry around the world as well.
-With this comes a market full of opportunities and thousands of companies competing for business.
-This is how it is in any democratic country around the world (or at least it should be).
-More companies mean more options and competitive prices for the customers.
-Fewer companies on the market would mean more expensive car shipping service simply because the market will be monopolized and prices will be dictated by a handful of companies.
+The auto transport industry is big around the world, in the US as well.
+With this comes a market full of opportunities, and thousands of companies competing for business.
+This is what a free market economy enables.
+More options mean competitive prices for the customers.
+Fewer companies, on the other hand, would mean more expensive car shipping service simply because the market will be monopolized, and prices will be dictated by a handful of companies.

 Information is Gold

-A country progresses when there is job creation and fair market conditions.
+A country progresses when there are fair market conditions.
 Therefore, small business owners (startups) should be supported by governments.
-There are many programs incentivizing small business, no doubt about that.
-Yet with the signing of the new bill, MAP-21, small business owners felt like they are becoming history.
+Many programs incentivize small businesses, no doubt about that.
+Yet with the signing of the new bill, MAP-21, small business owners felt a punch.

 In the last few years, in the auto transport industry, companies grew by leaps and bounds bringing more and more options to the customer.
 The best price and service always won, and carriers and brokers alike worked hard to satisfy customers’ needs.
 This was a sign of recovering economy, according to many news sources.

 An international example of market monopoly

-Just last year a civil class – action lawsuit was filed against a few international car shipping companies accusing them of price fixing.
+Just last year (2013), a civil class-action lawsuit was filed against a few international car shipping companies accusing them of price fixing.
 These few companies control about 70 percent of the international car shipping market.
-The filed complaint explains that are deliberately eliminating competition and inflating the prices.
+The filed complaint explains how they are deliberately eliminating competition and inflating the prices.
 The higher prices are then passed onto the automakers and to the final consumer absorb the overcharge cost fully.

 - Strengthen America’s Highways thought the National Highway Performance System

 - Doubles funding for infrastructure safety and road improvements nationwide